shiwei-ye/shiwei-ye.github.io/_pages/research.md

 **The Private Value of Open-Source Innovation**, with [Logan Emery](https://www.logan-emery.com/home) and [Chan Lim](https://www.chan-lim.com/)
-- Preliminary draft available upon request.
+- Draft will be available soon on SSRN.

 *Presentations*: RSM Research Lunch Seminar (2023)